Olson's Extinction: Plants

 Plants showed large turnover in the mid-to-late Permian and into the Triassic.
-The duration of higher extinction rates (>60%) in land plants was about 23.4 Myr, starting from Olson's Extinction and into the early Middle Triassic.
+The duration of higher extinction rates (>60%) in land plants was about 23.4 million years, starting from Olson's Extinction and into the early Middle Triassic.

-Olson's Extinction represents the third highest peak of extinction rates seen in plants throughout the Paleozoic, and the number of genera fell by 25%.
+Olson's Extinction represents the third-highest peak of extinction rates seen in plants throughout the Paleozoic, and the number of genera fell by 25%.
 The extinction was particularly severe among free-sporing plants; seed plants seem to have been largely unaffected.

 Tetrapods

 The Permian was a time of rapid change for tetrapods; in particular there was a major changeover from faunas dominated by basal synapsids ("pelycosaurs") and reptiliomorphs (Diadectes) to faunas dominated by therapsids (Dinocephalia, Anomodontia, Gorgonopsia, and Cynodontia); the cynodonts were direct ancestors of mammals.
 In 2008 Sahney and Benton confirmed that this was not just a turnover (gradual replacement of one faunal complex by another) but a real extinction event in which a significant drop in the biodiversity of tetrapods on a global scale and community level occurred.
-The extinction may have taken place in two phases: Edaphosauridae and Ophiacodontidae died out around the Kungurian–Roadian boundary, while Caseidae and Therapsida diversified; later in the Roadian or slightly later Sphenacodontidae died out, although this was apparently the result of a slow decline over 20 Ma, which spanned from the Sakmarian through the Kungurian, and Caseidae also went into decline, over an even longer period.
-Olson's extinction appears to have been the highest Paleozoic peak in extinction rate observed in Eureptilia, exceeding even the Permian–Triassic mass extinction.
+The extinction may have taken place in two phases: Edaphosauridae and Ophiacodontidae died out around the Kungurian–Roadian boundary, while Caseidae and Therapsida diversified; later in the Roadian or slightly later Sphenacodontidae died out, although this was apparently the result of a slow decline over 20 million years, which spanned from the Sakmarian through the Kungurian, and Caseidae also went into decline, over an even longer period.
+Olson's Extinction appears to have been the highest Paleozoic peak in extinction rate observed in Eureptilia, exceeding even the Permian–Triassic mass extinction.
 Temnospondyls were also particularly hard-hit.

 In December 2011, the fossilized remains of the 'youngest' pelycosaur was described by Modesto et al. as from 260 million years ago in South Africa.
 This, and slightly older remains of varanopids, documents the fact that this clade, like some caseids, survived Olson's Extinction.
 This type of animal is called a disaster taxon, an organism that survives a major environmental disruption, perhaps forming the basis for a new adaptive radiation.

 In the water

 Fish

-Extinction rates in fish increased noticeably between the Cisuralian and the Guadalupian, the time of Olson's extinction.
+Extinction rates in fish increased noticeably between the Cisuralian and the Guadalupian, the time of Olson's Extinction.
 However, origination rates also rose, and so there does not appear to have been any substantial decrease in species richness.
 Using data on chondrichthyan diversity, Koot showed that there was little substantial decline in diversity until the middle of the Guadalupian.